 Each life insurance company has a base premium – they cannot offer you a price lower than this.

 BOI Life – the base premium of €20 per month

 Zurich Life – the base premium of €10 per month.

 Let’s say you apply for €50,000 mortgage protection.

 BOI Life can only offer it for €20 per month as this is the lowest monthly price they can offer.

-This increases the BOI Life premium to €80 while the Zurich premium increases to €40 per month.
+BOI Life will increase your premium to €80 (base premium x4) while the Zurich premium increases to €40 (base premium x4)